You can clearly see the slow down in the increase in Life Expectancy for males and females in England in the two graphs below.

 Increasing globalisation is also fundamentally linked to globalisation, which is covered below.

-The impact of migration on UK population structure
+The impact of migration on UK population structure and family life

 There are three main effects:

 Population size is increasing because net migration is increasing.
 If it were not for high net migration the UK population would be shrinking due to low birth rates, which on their own are below the fertility rate required to replace the population, which is 2.1. babies per woman.

 The age structure changes.
 Immigration lowers that average age of the population both directly and indirectly.
 Directly because immigrants tend to be younger by 10 years than the British born population.
 Indirectly because Immigrant women have a higher fertility ratio – they have more babies than British born women.

 The dependency ratio.
 Here immigration has three effects: